 mexican cheese blend 1 cup

 assemble and baking

-Spread a layer of the sauce in the oven safe bowl.
+Spread a layer of the enchilada sauce in the oven safe bowl.

-Spread pepper jack cheese and Mexican cheese as per choice ( v like it with less cheese, so you won’t see much cheese in the pics)
+Spread pepper jack cheese and Mexican cheese as per choice (can top it with more cheese if you like).

 Bake it for 15-20 mins till all the cheese melts.

 In a plate, place one of the stuffed tortilla rolls, sprinkle some chopped green onions and put a dollop of sour cream on it.